jbrown-heroku/release-phase-demo/README.md

 1. Show current state of app
   Select "Open app in browser" from pipeline's staging app
 1. Create new table by creating a new model and migration
-  `node_modules/.bin/sequelize model:create --name Post --attributes title:string,author:string,body:text`
+  `sequelize model:create --name Post --attributes title:string,author:string,body:text`
+  If the `sequelize` command does not work, you probably need to add its directory to your environment's PATH variable.
+Run this command from the `release-phase-demo` directory to do that: `declare -x PATH=$PATH:$(pwd)/node_modules/.bin`
 1. Add and commit new model and migration files
   `git add migrations models`
   `git commit -m 'Add Post model'`